Texas Recording Laws: Consent Rules and Penalties

 Can I Use a Dashcam in Texas?

 Yes.
 Dashcams are legal in Texas.
-There are no specific laws restricting their use, but you should:
+There are no specific state laws restricting their use in personal vehicles.
+Keep in mind:

 Using Recordings as Evidence in Texas